ActianCorp/ema_check_vector_mqi/README.md

 ####Sample output

-The following section shows the output from executing each of the individual "tests" on one of our Vector-H 4.2.1 (Patch 16902) CentOS 6.4 clusters running Hortonworks.
+The following section shows the output from executing each of the individual "tests" on one of our VectorH 4.2.1 (Patch 16902) CentOS 6.4 clusters running Hortonworks.

 Note that for each of the tests, three outputs are generated.